Teranis/Cell_ACDC/docs/source/getting-started.rst

 .. note::

-    Cell-ACDC can use the Bio-Formats or the AICSlmagelO libraries to read microscopy files.
+    Cell-ACDC can use `Bio-Formats <https://www.openmicroscopy.org/bio-formats/>`__ or the AICSlmagelO libraries to read microscopy files.

-    Bio-Formats requires Java and a python package called javabridge, that will be automatically installed if missing.
+    `Bio-Formats <https://www.openmicroscopy.org/bio-formats/>`__ requires Java and a python package called `Javabridge <hhttps://pypi.org/project/javabridge/>`__, that will be automatically installed if missing.
 We recommend using Bio-Formats, since it can read the metadata of the file, such as pixel size, numerical aperture etc.

     If Bio-Formats fails, try using AICSlmagelO.